1. Do I have to book my ticket online?

 11. Do you have audio guides?
 Are they free of charge?

 To discover the exhibitions and architecture of the Bourse de Commerce, an easy-to-use online app is available on your smartphone, free of charge and without downloading, at visite.boursedecommerce.fr.
-We also provide visitors with power banks and headphones in the Reception area of the Salon.

 12. Does the museum have a cloakroom?